balena-io-experimental/balena-sound/docs/04-plugins.md

 ### UPnP

-To install UPnP plugin add the following to the `sevices` section on your `docker-compose.yml` file:
+To install UPnP plugin add the following to the `services` section on your `docker-compose.yml` file:

 ```
   upnp: